oktadev/native-java-examples/README.md

 Next, you'll need a free Okta developer account.
 Install the [Okta CLI](https://cli.okta.com/) and run `okta register` to sign up for a new account.
 If you already have an account, run `okta login`.
 Then, run `okta apps create`.
 Select the default app name, or change it as you see fit.
 Choose **Single-Page App** and press **Enter**.

-Use `https://oidcdebugger.com/debug` for the Redirect URI and set the Logout Redirect URI to `https://oidcdebugger.com`.
+Use `https://oidcdebugger.com/debug` for the Redirect URI and accept the default Logout Redirect URI of `https://oidcdebugger.com/`.

 Take note of the `clientId` and `issuer` values.
 You'll need those to get an access token and to configure each framework for JWT authentication.